HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/downloads.md

 - [Demo.nsf](../assets/downloads/Demo.nsf) - Demo database for the Postman and Tutorial examples.

+## bruno

+- [Domino REST API bruno collection and environment](../assets/downloads/Domino%20REST%20Bruno%20Collection.zip){: download="Domino REST API bruno collection"}.

+This is a conversion of the Postman collection and environment, where still appropriate.
+It expects the [Demo.nsf](../assets/downloads/Demo.nsf) installed in the root of the Domino data directory.

 The following scripts are for reference only.
 They have been superseded by the scripts provided by the installer, so there's no need beyond satisfying curiosity to download them.

 ## Mac